 Best hotels in Icod de los Vinos

-There are a few hotels in Icod de los Vinos that I recommend, the first one being Hotel Emblemático San Agustín, a renovated 18th-century Canarian-style house in the heart of the historic center.
+There are a few hotels in Icod de los Vinos that I recommend, the first one being Hotel Emblemático San Agustín, a renovated 18th-century Canarian-style house in the heart of the historic center and one of the best hotels in North Tenerife.
 There is also Platanera Suites, another colonial-style accommodation with comfortable amenities.
 It’s in an old banana plantation, so it’s a unique lodging option with wooden floors and beautiful views.